haruka-YNU/email_parser/README.md

 email_parser can help you to extract header informations and mail content from a .eml file.
 Also can help you to save the attachment to the place you want.

+## Requirements
+1. You need Python 2.7 or later
+2. lxml python packages is installed
+'''
+sudo pip install lxml
+'''

 ## The installation

 To clone the whole project into your computer.